mupaduw/deluge-cmd/CONTRIBUTING.md

 ### Write Documentation

-deluge_cmd could always use more documentation, whether as part of the official deluge_cmd docs, in docstrings, or even on the web in blog posts, articles, and such.
+deluge-cmd could always use more documentation, whether as part of the official deluge-cmd docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/chrisbc/deluge_cmd/issues.
+The best way to send feedback is to file an issue at https://github.com/chrisbc/deluge-cmd/issues.

 If you are proposing a feature: